Gary Nkombo: Controversy

 In 2022, Nkombo forced a woman brewing kachasu to drink it with her children.
 After a video circulated on social media, many people expressed disappointment in the minister.
 A few days later, he apologised to the family and was forgiven.

 Personal life

-Nkombo was a teacher by profession, before becoming a politician and a businessman.
+Nkombo was a teacher by profession, before becoming a politician and a businessman; he still maintains a small farm.
 He is married and has two sons and a daughter.